If you’re looking for fun, adventure, and culture, then look no further than Toronto’s nightlife.

-It wouldn’t be a night out in Toronto if you didn’t experience the variety of local and imported beers available on a pub tour.
+It wouldn’t be a night out in Toronto if you didn’t experience the variety of local and imported beers available.

-Meet up with your pub guide in the Entertainment District downtown and get to know Toronto’s cultural center.
+For the best experience, book a pub guide and get to know Toronto’s cultural center.

 Visit pubs with over 50 beers on tap, then try out one of Toronto’s legendary rooftop bars.

-Listen as your guide shares Toronto’s rich history in beer brewing and shows you the most notable sights in that history.
+Learn about Toronto’s rich history in beer brewing and see the most notable sights.